 - There's another moment immediately after saving Chase and Robin.
 The two heroes climb onto the girder and untie Dr Meridian when Two-Face climbs down to ambush them.
 With Two-Face's gun aimed squarely for Batman, Bruce's first instinctive action is to step away onto a second girder, drawing Two-Face's aim and putting distance between himself, and Chase and Robin.

 - Watch Jim Carrey's impressive cane-twirling and how much time throughout the movie he does it.
-Clearly, he dedicated quite a bit of time to get all that down (reportedly, he made quite a mess in his trailer practicing throughout the shoot and once accidentally clobbered Tommy Lee Jones in the family jewels).
+Clearly, and confirmed in Joel Schumacher's DVD commentary track, he dedicated quite a bit of time to get all that down (reportedly, he made quite a mess in his trailer practicing throughout the shoot and once accidentally clobbered Tommy Lee Jones in the family jewels).

 - The Riddler deserves serious props for having the gall to shine a Riddler signal across the sky, creating a giant question mark over Gotham with a green-tinted Batsignal as the period.